CharlesStockman/Spring-Boot-Rest/README.md

 1. SpringApplication -- bootstraps a Spring Application from a Java Main Method

-      Does the following:
+      * Does the following:
-         creates an AppliatoinContextInstance if important,
+         * creates an AppliatonContextInstance
-         registers a CommandLineProeprty Source to expose command line arguments as Spring Properties refereshes the ApplicationConext
+         * registers a CommandLineProeprty Source to expose command line arguments as Spring Properties
+         * refereshes the ApplicationConext
-         loads all single beans
+         * loads all single beans
-         triggers any CommandLineRunner Bean
+         * triggers any CommandLineRunner Bean

 2. SpringApplicationBuilder is a builder for the Spring Application and ApplicationContext.
 For example .bannerMode(Banner.Model.OFF), logStartupInfo.